GhostHeron/PhysicsNotes/notes.md

 It was believed that protons, neutrons, electrons, were the smallest particles.
 There are actually smaller particlse.
 Baryons are protons and neutrons, which are made up of three quarks.
 Mesons are made up of only two quarks.
 Bosons are massless particles which travel at the speed of light.<br>

 Quarks are particles with some elementary charges. can be "up" or "down."
 Exist as quarks and anti-quarks, which are pairs.
-Quarks make up Hadrons, and hadrons are made of three quarks. protons are uud and neutrons are udd (up up down and up down down).<b>
+Quarks make up Hadrons, and hadrons are made of three quarks. protons are uud and neutrons are udd (up up down and up down down).
 Mesons are hadrons made up of a quark and its antiquark

 Up quarks have a charge of $\frac{2}{3}$, and down quarks have a charge of $-\frac{1}{3}$